actualbudget/docs/docs/schedules.md

 If you choose _is approximately_, the amount will be treated as an estimate, and Actual will match transactions that are plus/minus 7.5% of the amount entered.
 This means that if you enter $100, Actual will match transactions that are between $92.50 and $107.50.

 Enable the **Automatically add transaction** checkbox if you want the schedule to automatically enter the transaction into your account register.
-This means that the transaction will be automatically entered into the account register on the specified date each month.
+This means that the transaction will be automatically entered into the account register on all scheduled dates without requiring manual approval.

 It may also be useful to link the schedule to transactions.